TonioGela/blog/content/overkilling-sudoku.en.md

   './sudokuNativeSolver' ran 7.02 ± 0.19 times faster than './sudokuSolver'
 ```

-scala cli annilathes the startup time since there's no jvm yada yada

-OFC That's not a comprehensive guide of all the features that scala-cli has.

-Proposal for the reader:
+As we can see, scala-native **annihilated** the application startup time (there's no JVM to startup) and reduced the whole computing time altogether by seven times.

+Scala Native can be used to craft **NGINX Unit server applications** using [Snunit](https://github.com/lolgab/snunit), and as recently a [**Cats-Effect** single-threaded native runtime](https://github.com/armanbilge/epollcat) was published, it's possible to use [**Http4s** with Ember](https://github.com/ChristopherDavenport/scala-native-ember-example) to create **single-threaded native servers**!

+# Conclusion

+In this article, we saw how to use [scala-cli](https://scala-cli.virtuslab.org/), [scala-native](https://scala-native.org/en/stable/) and [decline](https://ben.kirw.in/decline/), a combination of tools that rocks when used to craft lightweight command line tools and much more.
+Despite not being a comprehensive guide to all their features, I hope this article will act as a starting point for ideas.

+#### Ideas for further improvements

+- Writing a `solve` stack-safe implementation
-// Add `--all` flag to print all the solutions
+- Adding a `--all` flag to print all the solutions